 Arslan, O. Neuroanatomical Basis of Clinical Neurology.
-1st edition, 2001.
-Parthenon Publications. $82
+2nd edition, 2015.
+CRC Press Publications.

-This book is another new textbook that very deftly weaves neuroscience/neuroanatomy with clinical neurology (as the title suggests).
-This book is an excellent book for the student who learns well by "reading."
+This book deftly weaves neuroscience/neuroanatomy with clinical neurology (as the title suggests).
+This book is an excellent book for the student who learns well by “reading.”
 It is a much more text-oriented book than the others, and it is jam packed with clinical correlates (perhaps similar to the Moore anatomy text, except it is neuro).
-Though it has taken some readings, I have developed considerable respect for this textbook. - Dr. R. Clough
+Though it has taken some readings, I have developed considerable respect for this textbook. ̶ Dr. Clough

-This text is recommended by Drs.
-Clough and Shea.
+This text is highly recommended and widely used in medical schools.
 This is an excellent and current textbook that weaves clinical neurology with basic neuroanatomy very effectively.
 It contains abundant, well prepared figures along with several examples of neuroimaging.
-Additionally, it contains abudant clinical case scenarios and descriptions that are very useful in our curriculum.
+Additionally, it contains abundant clinical case scenarios and descriptions that are very useful in our curriculum.
 I have found this textbook to be one of the best newer texts I have seen.
-It is reasonably priced and comes with a FREE 2-year subscription to the interactive eBook. - Dr. R. Clough
+It is reasonably priced and comes with a FREE 2-year subscription to the interactive eBook. ̶ Dr. Clough

 This book is also an excellent and current textbook.
 The figures and diagrams are extremely helpful, and the visual learner will readily appreciate them.
 This book does not offer clinical cases, but it does treat certain topics with more depth than the Blumenfeld book.
-This book is a most excellent source for neuroscience and neuronatomy. - Dr. R. Clough
+This book is a most excellent source for neuroscience and neuroanatomy. ̶ Dr. Clough

 If you have some background already, this book will probably serve you well.
-It is a little detail oriented, but students have reported using this book to study for boards in the 2nd year and to review during the 3rd year clerkships.
-There are used copies available in Carbondale because the book is also used in neuroscience courses elsewhere on campus. - Dr. R. Clough
+It is a little detail oriented, but students have reported using this book to study for boards in the second year and to review during the third year clerkships.
+There are used copies available in Carbondale because the book is also used in neuroscience courses elsewhere on campus. ̶ Dr. Clough

 Matthews, G. Neurobiology: Molecules, Cells and Systems.
 2nd edition, 2001.
 Blackwell Publishing.

-There are many useful neuro texts on the market, and we suggest you review some of them before making any purhcases.
-The books we suggest here target very distinct experience level.
+There are many useful neuro texts on the market, and we suggest you review some of them before making any purchases.
+The books we suggest here target very distinct experience levels.
 If you have little or no background in the neurosciences, neurobiology, or neuroanatomy, we recommend this book as a starting point.
 This book is out of print.
-The MRC has five copies, and it is still available from Amazon. - Drs.
-R. Clough and S. Shea
+The MRC has five copies, and it is still available from Amazon. ̶ Dr. Clough

 This is an excellent neuro text developed by a host of well-known neuroscientists.
 The book is excellent for both neurophysiology and neuroanatomy.
 Numerous previous versions may be available.
-I use this book frequently. - Dr. R. Clough
+I use this book frequently. ̶ Dr. Clough

-Both of these are excellent neurology texts that, although they are different and not always in agreement, may be very useful for your future studies in neurology.
+Note: Both of these are excellent neurology texts, although they are different and not always in agreement, may be very useful for your future studies in neurology.
 It is (perhaps) not necessary for you to purchase these books unless you have a future interest in neurology.
-Be recommendation.
-For SSB, these are excellent occasional use texts.
+Adams and Victor's text provides the basis for the Clinical Neuro exams used in our curriculum.
+These are excellent occasional use texts. ̶ Dr. Clough

 Details available on the doctoring course.